aaronsmith1203/cloudplatform/documentation/risk-assessment.md

 The responsibility is mine.

 ##### Response
+Still submit my code repository and project documentation.
+This is still demonstrative of what I am working towards.

-Continue to work on the project regardless of assessment deadline.
+I will also continue to work on the project regardless of assessment deadline.

 It is important that I continue to develop my skills, and produce working applications that are demonstrative of my capabilities.
 I can show and discuss these with potential employers.